TimoMet/IEM-Discord-bot/README.md

 # IEM Discord bot

-A nice and polite bot made for the Discord's server of the IEM P8.
+A nice and polite bot made for the Discord's server of the IEM P8 reworked by goat among the IEM P9.

 ## How to setup